funions123/FisherySimulation/README.md

 	1. A simple model using logistic growth
 	2. A model using infinite delay equations
 	3. An age-structured operating model
-- The JABBA framework repo can be found here: https://github.com/jabbamodel/JABBA

 Auxilliary class: CSVManager.h
 - Helper class to handle CSV data logging.